Semi-bandit Optimization in the Dispersed Setting: Abstract

 \section{Abstract}

-In this work, we study the problem of online optimization of piecewise Lipschitz functions with semi-bandit feedback.
-This challenging class of non-convex optimization problems often arises in algorithm selection problems for combinatorial settings, where the goal is to find the best algorithm from a large algorithm family for a specific application domain.
-In these settings, each evaluation of the loss functions in the optimization problem can be computationally expensive, often requiring the learner to run a combinatorial algorithm to measure its performance.
-Combined with the fact that small differences between similar algorithms in the family can lead to cascading changes in algorithm behavior, efficient online optimization in these settings is a challenging problem.
+The goal of data-driven algorithm design is to obtain high-performing algorithms for specific application domains using machine learning and data.
+Across many fields in AI, science, and engineering, practitioners will often fix a family of parameterized algorithms and then optimize those parameters to obtain good performance on example instances from the application domain.
+In the online setting, we must choose algorithm parameters for each instance as they arrive, and our goal is to be competitive with the best fixed algorithm in hindsight.

+There are two major challenges in online data-driven algorithm design.
+First, it can be computationally expensive to evaluate the loss functions that map algorithm parameters to performance, which often require the learner to run a combinatorial algorithm to measure its performance.
+Second, the losses can be extremely volatile and have sharp discontinuities.
 However, we show that in many applications, evaluating the loss function for one algorithm choice can sometimes reveal the loss for a range of similar algorithms, essentially for free.
 We develop online optimization algorithms capable of using this kind of extra information by working in the semi-bandit feedback setting.
 Our algorithms achieve regret bounds that are essentially as good as algorithms under full-information feedback and are significantly more computationally efficient.

-We apply our semi-bandit optimization results to obtain online algorithm selection procedures for two rich families of combinatorial algorithms.
-We provide the first provable guarantees for online algorithm selection for clustering problems using a family of clustering algorithms containing classic linkage procedures.
-We also show how to select algorithms from a family of greedy knapsack algorithms with simultaneously lower computational complexity and stronger regret bounds than the best algorithm selection procedures from prior work.
+We apply our semi-bandit results to obtain the first provable guarantees for data-driven algorithm design for linkage-based clustering and we improve the best regret bounds for designing greedy knapsack algorithms.